gbinal/p-o-d.github.com/faq.md

 ### Does PDF meet the “machine readable and open format” requirement?

-While ISO 32000 is an open standard, the Portable Document Format (PDF) does not achieve the same level of openess as CSV, XML, JSON and other generic formats.
+While ISO 32000 is an open standard, the Portable Document Format (PDF) does not achieve the same level of openness as CSV, XML, JSON and other generic formats.

 ## Metadata

 ### What is the relationship of the metadata standard (specifically) to NIEM, ISE, FGDC, and other existing (especially official) government data standards?

-The core metadata schema at {LINK} is based on existing vocabularies and easily mapped to NIEM, Information Sharing Enviroment, and FGDC.
+The core metadata schema at {LINK} is based on existing vocabularies and easily mapped to NIEM, Information Sharing Environment, and FGDC.

 ### What is a "persistent identifier"?